 Use reflection and light spill to your advantage.
 While clearing, when I can see the blank walls and mirrors via light spill I know I don’t need to shine my light on them.
 Only need to shine light on dark areas and places bad guys might be (not bare walls).
 A typical living room only needs a few controlled flashes to clear.

 I found the strobe feature on lights is a bad shortcut to a higher level skill.
 Applying the strobe without understanding of why or how to do it right is like using bumpfire compared to using actual full auto.
 It’s cheating, and not in a good way.
 Leaving a strobe on is wrong during a search – it is almost as bad as just keeping your light on in certain circumstances.
-Part of the advantage of our super bright lights is that spill that we control; improper use of the strobe nullifies that advantage by removing your control of shadow and spill.
+Part of the advantage of our super bright lights is that spill from the hotspot that we control; improper use of the strobe nullifies that advantage by removing your control of shadow and spill.

 Technique provides the ability to maximize your gear.
 Training provides a baseline of performance.
 Unless you have had no/low light training, you are missing out on a huge opportunity.
 Darkness is not only at night, it also inside buildings, basements, and other structures during the day.
-Take advantage of dark opportunities; break out those super bright Surefires and practice!
+Take advantage of dark opportunities; break out those super bright lights and practice!